Water supply and sanitation in Zimbabwe: Effects of water quality on health

 The lack of improved water supply and sanitation severely impacts the human capabilities of all Zimbabweans.
 Without clean water and proper sanitation human beings are more prone to contracting illnesses, and therefore suffer greater rates of morbidity and mortality due to these illnesses.
 Improved water supply and sanitation sectors are shown to be highly effective at reducing the rates of morbidity and mortality for many illnesses including ascariasis, cholera, diarrhea, dracunculiasis, hookworm infection, schistosomiasis, and trachoma.
 Diarrhea is an especially serious disease considering it is the largest killer of children under the age of five in Africa.
 Cholera is also a serious sickness in Zimbabwe.

+The 2008 outbreak of Cholera was especially concerning due to the spiraling political and economic crisis, which led to a collapse of many public services and an inconsistency in fresh water supplies.
+The 2018 outbreak was smaller, and curtailed, due to the fortunate preparation and administration of the oral cholera vaccine (OCV), of which 2.5 million doses were provided, especially in high-risk populations.
+Recently, in 2023, Cholera outbreaks came back, affecting at least six countries in the region.
+Malawi, being the worst affected, received three shipments of OCV "in response to applications to the Gavi-supported global oral cholera vaccine stockpile, established in 2013."